earnestt1234/FED3_Viz/Manual.md

 ##### Saving Images

 To save plots, highlight one or more plots from the Plot List and click the **Save Plots Button**.
 This will bring up a file dialogue, and prompt the user to select a folder to save the images in.
-Plots are saved in `.png` format at 300 DPI.
+Plots are saved at 300 DPI in either JPEG, PNG, SVG, PDF, or TIFF format.
+The output format can be specified under **Settings > General > Image saving format**.
 The name of the file will be the same as the plot's name in the Plot List.
-Note that the Navigation Toolbar also has a button that can save plots, but using it (in this case) will limit the DPI (to 125 or 150, depending on the plot).
+Note that the Navigation Toolbar also has a button that can save plots, but using it (in this case) will limit the DPI (to 125 or 150, depending on the plot) and the format to PNG.

 ##### Saving Code